osteele/blog.osteele.com/_posts/2007-07-21-functional-javascript.md

 Defining `String.prototype.apply` and `...call` seems potentially skanky, although the ECMAScript standard permits it and i haven't run into any trouble.
 These methods could be removed without breaking anything except a few of the example; internally, the _Functional_ functions use `Function.toFunction` instead.

 The implementation of string lambdas uses regular expressions and `eval`.
 The rest of the code doesn't.
 The intent of this separation is that the code might be portable to environments that don't include these features, such as Flash and OpenLaszlo.
-I haven't tested it against any of these environments, thoug, so I've kept the code in one file for now.
+I haven't tested it against any of these environments, though, so I've kept the code in one file for now.

 ### Future Directions